TharunA777/Employee-Management-System/README.md

 <h3>Credits</h3>
-<p>This project was created as part of a learning exercise.
+<p>This project was created as part of a learning exercise during my Java Full-Stack Internship.
 Notably, only 10% of the code was written by me, while the remaining 90% was generated using ChatGPT.
 This project serves as a testament to my text prompting skills and the effective use of AI-assisted development tools.</p>

 <h3>Contributing</h3>
 <p>Contributions are welcome!
 Please fork the repository and submit pull requests.</p>